 You should consider carefully the risks of traveling to Iran if you choose to travel there.

 - Visas - The rule when coming to Iran is that the entry will be refused to citizens of Israel and foreign travelers who visited Israel.
-Tourist visa lasts 30 days and can be extended.
-Travelers should make their visa application well in advance of their date of travel due to the fact that the application process for an Iranian visa can be long.
+A tourist visa lasts 30 days and can be extended.
+Travelers should make their visa application well in advance of their date of travel because the application process for an Iranian visa can belong.
 Another rule is that women and girls over the age of nine must wear a headscarf in their visa application photos.

 - Currency - Riyal is the official currency of Iran and MasterCard or Visa are not accepted.
 You can exchange your currency in most banks after filling out some forms.
 There are no cash machines that accept UK bank cards and it is illegal to change money on the street.